hitoshi-watase/sercrod/docs/reference/directives/print.md

 - Remember the `text` filter:

-  - If you need custom normalization (for example trimming whitespace or mapping specific values), override `Nablla._filters.text`.
+  - If you need custom normalization (for example trimming whitespace or mapping specific values), override `Sercrod._filters.text`.
   - Keep in mind that this affects all uses of `*print` and `*textContent` as well as the fallback `%expr%` text expansion path that uses the same basic stringification rules.

 - Prefer simple expressions: